 Professional Background

-Lindsay MacNeill is currently PhD candidate in History at American University.
-She holds an MA in Modern European History from the same institution.
-As the Diane and Howard Wohl Fellow, Ms. MacNeill will be conducting research for her project entitled “Policing Politics in Austria, 1918-1955.”
+At the time of her fellowship, Lindsay MacNeill was a PhD candidate in History at American University, where she also earned her master's in Modern European History.
+As the Diane and Howard Wohl Fellow, Ms. MacNeill conducted research for her project entitled “Policing Politics in Austria, 1918-1955.”

 Ms. MacNeill has reading and speaking skills in both Spanish and German.

-Ms. MacNeill is the winner of several awards and fellowships.
+Ms. MacNeill has won several awards and fellowships.
 She was a Junior fellow in Vienna, Austria with the Vienna Wiesenthal Institute for Holocaust Studies during 2016.
-She also received a 2016-2017 Fulbright-Mach award to conduct research in Vienna, Austria.
+She also received a 2016-2017 Fulbright-Mach award for conducting research in Vienna, Austria.
 She was the winner of a Doctoral Student Research Award from American University in 2015.

 Fellowship Research